dapriett/nativescript-google-maps-sdk/README.md

   GMSServices.provideAPIKey("PUT_API_KEY_HERE");
 }
 ```
-If you are using Angular, you need to modify the `main.ts` as follows:
+If you are using Angular, you need to modify the `app.module.ts` as follows:
 ```
 import * as platform from "platform";
 declare var GMSServices: any;